mripv6/piperInstall/README.md

 ```

 # Copy voice model to PC with N1MM
-Copy the onnx and json file to the piperModel subdirectory on your PC.
-This voice
+Copy the onnx and json files in the my-model directory to the piperModel
-model should show up in the N1MM configuration after a N1MM restart.
+subdirectory on your PC.
+This voice model should show up in the N1MM configuration
+after a N1MM restart.
 I use a USB stick.

 # Files included: